-The Eye Institute of West Florida has three board-certified, fellowship-trained ophthalmologists and an optometrist, all with specialized training in the diagnosis and treatment of glaucoma.
+The Eye Institute of West Florida has two board-certified, fellowship-trained ophthalmologists and an optometrist, all with specialized training in the diagnosis and treatment of glaucoma.
 Glaucoma is the second leading cause of blindness in the United States and the most common among African-Americans.

 Our team offers patients compassionate care in a comfortable environment.
 Visit any of our six locations in Tampa, St. Petersburg, Largo and Clearwater to experience how we treat patients and their family members.

 Schedule your glaucoma consulation with Dr. Amy Martino below by selecting a time at the location you want to be seen.

 Schedule your glaucoma consulation with Dr. Taylor Davis below by selecting a time at the location you want to be seen.

 Glaucoma is a general term used to describe a group of diseases all having the common characteristic of pressure within the eye that is associated with ongoing damage.
 Glaucoma is the second leading cause of blindness in America.

 In the front of the eye there is a watery fluid which nourishes the cornea and other important eye parts of the eye.
 Under normal circumstances this fluid constantly flows into and out of the eye in perfect balance.